Jlin8002/particle_filter_project/README.md

 in similar-looking rooms due to gaps in our scan angles.
 Depending on how many angles we chose to incorporate into our measurement model, the particles would always converge in some locations but not in others.
 We fixed this by making two
-changes: a correction to our measurement model so that it only samples scan measurements from ranges with finite distances, and tweaks to our noise/Gaussian width parameters to slow convergence (thus sustaining particles near the robot, but not yet exactly at the robot).
+changes: a correction to our measurement model so that it only sampled scan measurements from ranges under the maximum scan distance, and tweaks to our noise/Gaussian width parameters to slow convergence (thus sustaining particles near the robot, but not yet exactly at the robot).

 ## Future work